nicholaswmin/timerify/README.md

 Incorrect usage will lead to [test brittleness][brittle].

+In the examples above, I specifically omit testing for the statistical `min`/`max`, opting instead for statistical `mean` and `deviation`.
+While more predictable, they are still environmentally-dependent variables.

 Because of these factors, it's only advisable to include them if circumstances or requirements *specifically* call for them and even then they should only be a part of integration-testing and above;